-When receiver functions are assimilated into the Monte Carlo algorithm, the prior distribution of models does not change (although we discuss in section 7.3 releasing the constraint on the positivity of the uppermost mantle velocity gradient), so it is not introduced again.
-Here, we introduce the joint likelihood functional and then describe the posterior marginal distribution at TA station R11A and then for three other stations.
+When receiver functions are assimilated into the Monte Carlo algorithm, the prior distribution of models largely remains the same, although as we discuss in section 7.3 we release the constraint on the positivity of the uppermost mantle velocity gradient.
+Here, we introduce the joint likelihood functional and then describe the posterior marginal distribution at TA station R11A and then for three other TA stations.